 EVO vs. Legend X:

-I have experience listening to the Legend X OG and in my view, the Legend EVO is a definite upgrade of the Legend X. The bass of the EVO is just technically better in terms of quantity and quality.
-Within the Legend X OG, I felt the sub-bass was a bit too ever present and in places where it did not need to be.
-The EVO fixes this and controls the sub bass.
-Sound stage is also wider and imaging capabilities are definitely better in my view.
+I have experience with the Legend X OG and in my opinion the Legend EVO is a clear upgrade from the Legend X. The EVO's bass is just technically better in terms of quantity and quality.
+With the Legend X OG, I felt that the sub-bass was a little too present and in places where it didn't need to be.
+The EVO fixes this and controls the sub-bass.
+The soundstage is also wider and the imaging possibilities are definitely better in my opinion.

 I tested the EVO with the stock Final E Tips, CP 155 and JVC Spiral Dots.
-I used M to L sizes.
-In my view, the EVO requires a tight fit around the nozzle in order to facilitate the appropriate use of the Weapon X bone conduction system.
+I used sizes M to L. In my opinion, the EVO needs a tight fit around the socket to allow proper use of the Weapon X bone conduction system.

-Without a tight fit around the nozzle, the effect from the Weapon X is mitigated and therefore reduced.
-With this in mind, the CP 155 has a looser fit around the EVO nozzle and therefore does not bring out the best bass from the EVO.
-The JVC spiral dots perform a bit better however it still did not bring the bass to the same quantity of the Final E Tips.
-As such, the Final E tips produced the best bass response and therefore sound from the EVO.
+Without a tight fit around the socket, the effect of the Weapon X is weakened and thus reduced.
+With that in mind, the CP 155 has a looser fit around the EVO muzzle and therefore doesn't get the best bass out of the EVO.
+While the JVC spiral nozzles are slightly better, they still don't deliver the same amount of bass as the Final E Tips.
+Thus, the Final E Tips got the best bass reproduction and thus the best sound out of the EVO.

-I have tested many cables with the Legend EVO.
-In particular, I listened to the EVO with the stock Genesis cable, the ODIN Stormbreaker and the Satin Audio Chimera II X8.
+I tested many cables with the Legend EVO.
+Specifically, I listened to the EVO using the stock Genesis cable, the ODIN Stormbreaker, and the Satin Audio Chimera II X8.
 Overall, the best cable for me was the STORMBREAKER.

-With the Stormbreaker, mids and treble was pushed slightly more forward which resulted in one of the best listening experiences I have had with an IEM.
-To my ears and sound preferences, there was a perfect balance between the mids, treble and GIGANTIC amounts of bass.
-It was a pleasure and the Stormbreaker kept its place for a while on the EVO.
+With the Stormbreaker, the mids and highs were given a little more prominence, resulting in one of the best listening experiences I've had with an IEM.
+To my ears and sound preferences, there was a perfect balance of mids, highs and HUGE amounts of bass.
+It was a pleasure, and the Stormbreaker kept its place on the EVO for a while.

-In relation to the Satin Audio Chimera II X8, this is a copper and silver cable which had an interesting effect with EVO.
-Mids and treble came very slightly forward and bass quantity and quality was still ever present however sound stage and imaging was reduced when compared to the Genesis cable and Stormbreaker.
+The Satin Audio Chimera II X8 is a copper and silver cable that had an interesting effect on the EVO.
+The mids and highs came forward very slightly and the amount and quality of bass was still present, but the soundstage and imaging were reduced compared to the Genesis cable and Stormbreaker.

-In terms of cable quality, the Genesis cable is really nice to use however some may find it a little bit stiff.
-It does not bother me nor cause any issues with cable noise however I have had experiences with other cables (e.g. from PlusSound, Satin Audio, PWA Stormbreaker) which are softer to handle and use.
+As for the quality of the cable, so the Genesis cable is really comfortable to use, although some might find it a bit stiff.
+It doesn't bother me or cause cable noise issues, but I've had experiences with other cables (e.g. from PlusSound, Satin Audio, PWA Stormbreaker) that are smoother to handle and use.

-Straight out of the box, the Legend EVO did not sound as I expected it to be.
-The bass was a bit bloated and mids and treble were recessed.
-As time passed and I listened to the IEMs after the 50 hours mark, it sounded to me like it was a new IEM.
-Mids and treble came forward and into place and the overall sound signature was improved.
-It is important that you really give these IEMs their burn in time before trying to fully appreciate what it is trying to achieve.
+Right out of the box, the Legend EVO didn't sound like what I expected.
+The bass was a bit bloated and the mids and highs were reduced.
+As time passed and I listened to the IEMs past the 50 hour mark, it sounded like a new IEM to me.
+The mids and highs came forward and into place, and the overall sound signature was improved.
+It is important that you give these IEMs some break-in time before trying to fully appreciate what they are trying to accomplish.